• Skip to primary navigation

 Massage is an amazing newborn baby gas problem home remedy that can help them pass those trapped gas bubbles.

 There are many different baby massage techniques.
-You can try the I Love You massage technique where you mimic writing the letters, I, L and Y on your baby’s stomach.
+You can try the I Love You massage technique where you mimic writing the letters I, L, and Y on your baby’s stomach.

 4. Use baby gripe water